Golden retriever wearing a military style service dog vest.

 Pre-adoption Consultation

-A one hour session for clients who do not yet have a dog.
+A one-hour remote or in-person session for clients who do not yet have a dog

 This session covers: